PRACTICE REPORT GUIDELINES

 A Project Design section is likely to include discussion of the following:

 - Is the project based on an existing type or design?
-If so, what modifications have been made, and why?
+If so, what modifications have been made to the existing framework or design based on the socio-institutional context(s), and why?

 - Rationale for design choices: why this model, in this context?